-- 1. Immediately contact all members of the District Crisis Management Team and pass along the crisis information. - As necessitated by the nature of the crisis, request team members to contact or research information relative to the crisis, using the "Guidelines for Youth Exchange Emergencies" (Appendix A) as a baseline. - 3.
+- 1. Immediately contact all members of the District Crisis Management Team and pass along the crisis information. - As necessitated by the nature of the crisis, request team members to contact or research information relative to the crisis, using the "Guidelines for Youth Exchange Emergencies" as a baseline. - 3.
 Continue to keep all members of the District Crisis Management team informed and advised of the crisis status. - 4.
-Will continue to keep in contact with the Exchange Partner for the region where the crisis is occurring and work through the Exchange Partner to resolve the crisis. - 5.
-The CMO shall work with the Host District exchange partner to determine if notice should be given to the respective Embassy/Consulate for the students and who shall notify the Embassy/Consulate.
+Will continue to keep in contact with the Responsible Officer for the region where the crisis is occurring and work through the Responsible Officer to resolve the crisis. - 5.
+The CMO shall contact the U.S. or Canadian Embassy/Consulate in the host country for the student and their Host District overseas counterpart.